 Wildfires in California are notorious for beginning suddenly and consuming a staggering number of homes, businesses, and acres of land in a matter of hours.
-If you lost a loved one, suffered property damage or sustained injuries in a wildfire, it may be difficult to know where to start to get your life back.
-We can help.
+If you lost a loved one, suffered property damage, or sustained injuries in a wildfire, it may be difficult to know where to start to get your life back.
+Our California wildfire attorneys are here to help you, call for a free consultation.
+(619) 238-1811

-As San Diego’s oldest plaintiff’s law firm, CaseyGerry has spent decades protecting the rights of people who have suffered injuries and losses in California and across the country.
-Our attorneys also represent families whose loved ones were killed in incidents involving negligence.
+As San Diego’s oldest plaintiff’s law firm, CaseyGerry has spent decades protecting the rights of people who have suffered injuries and losses in California and across the country, including those from wildfires.

 Each of our clients gets the combined practicing power of our firms to ensure they obtain maximum recovery for all they’ve lost.